akirachix/Greenbanda/README.md

 A typical day for a green kiosk vendor begins at 4 a.m, when they begin their journey to a regional produce market.
 Once there, they haggle with brokers who control inventory and frequently subject them to unforeseeable and unfair price fluctuations.
 After purchasing their produce, they return home, set up their stand, and work long hours until everything is gone.
 They frequently do this while caring for their children and families at home.
 It's a demanding lifestyle that often results in little profit after a long day's work.

-Greenbanda's goal is to ensure that green kiosk vendors receive fresh products directly from suppliers, hence boosting the supply chain.
+Greenbanda's goal is to ensure that Green Kiosk Vendors receive Fresh Products directly from Suppliers, hence boosting the Supply Chain.

 With the innovative world, we decided to develop a Web app, hosted on a public domain, preferably greensbanda.co.ke, to assist green kiosk vendors in easily accessing suppliers.
 This ensures that vendors receive products from a reliable supplier, transparent pricing, and that long journeys are avoided.
 # Users of the system
-The system is used by suppliers and vendors.
+The system is used by Suppliers and Vendors.